glaucopater/glowing-monocle/README.md

 # glowing-monocle
-A Chrome extension to analyse images in the browser
+A Chrome (and Brave) extension to analyse images in the browser

 It depends on a LLM api, by default the setup is considering a Ollama instance running locally (standard chat completion request).